"My Aunt Esther says I have a great voice. How can I get into voiceovers?"

 If you prefer to record at local studios, you have two options: (1) record a professional demo and send it to the studios with which you would like to work (the preferred option), or (2) contact the desired studios and ask if you can come in and audition for them (cheaper, but they may not be willing to have you over for an audition).

 Finally, don't quit your day job just yet.
-Even for the most successful voice talents, it will take well over a year to gain enough experience and enough return clients to earn a full time salary at voiceover.
+Even for the most successful voice actors, it will take well over a year to gain enough experience and enough return clients to earn a full time salary at voiceover.

 Break a leg!